zoetrope69/website/posts/products-for-trans-non-binary-young-people.md

 They are creating a gender-neutral doll for them.
 Making their products more inclusive is not new to them.

-“Most recently, in 2016, Mattel added three new body types to the Barbie doll: tall, petite and, most radically, curvy.
+> Most recently, in 2016, Mattel added three new body types to the Barbie doll: tall, petite and, most radically, curvy.
 It was the first time the company had made a major change to one of the most recognizable brands—and bodies—in the world in the doll’s almost-60-year history.

-The change helped propel Barbie from a retrograde doll lambasted by feminists for her impossible shape to a modern toy.
+> The change helped propel Barbie from a retrograde doll lambasted by feminists for her impossible shape to a modern toy.
 She is now on the rise.
-Her sales have been up for the past eight quarters, and she saw a 14% sales bump in the past year alone, according to Mattel.”
+Her sales have been up for the past eight quarters, and she saw a 14% sales bump in the past year alone, according to Mattel.

 By making their product lines more inclusive they are making a lot of money.